yangliuy/NeuralResponseRanking/README.md

 #### Data Preparation and Preprocess ####

-We take the [Ubuntu Dialog Corpus](https://arxiv.org/abs/1506.08909) as the example data to show how the prepare and preprcess the data to run the DMN model for experiments on response ranking in information-seeking covnersations.
+We take the [Ubuntu Dialog Corpus](https://arxiv.org/abs/1506.08909) as the example data to show how to prepare and preprcess the data to run the DMN model for experiments on response ranking in information-seeking covnersations.
 You can easily adapt these instructions to other data sets like [MSDialog](https://ciir.cs.umass.edu/downloads/msdialog/) or other information-seeking conversation datasets in your lab or company.